hicelery/IFA_1_Safeguarding/README.md

 - Fixed navbar to allow easy navigation
 - Navbar links jump to top of section.
 - Webpage flows in a logical manner - what is safeguarding -> signs -> action steps, across many devices.

+Solution: Fixed navbar and page structe as outlined in design details below:

 ## Solution Design Details